AdaCore/spark2014/lrm/source/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Many Ada constructs have dynamic semantics which include a requirement
-that some error condition must (or, in the cases of some bounded errors,
+that some error condition must or may\ [#bounded_errors]_ be checked,
-may) be checked, and some exception must (or, in the case of a bounded
+and some exception  must or may\ [#bounded_errors]_  be raised, if the error is
-error, may) be raised, if the error is detected (see Ada 2012 RM 1.1.5(5-8)).
-For
+detected  (see Ada 2012 RM 1.1.5(5-8)).
+For example, evaluating the name of an
-example, evaluating the name of an array component includes a check that
+array component includes a check that each index value belongs to the
-each index value belongs to the corresponding index range of the array
-(see Ada 2012 RM 4.1.1(7)).
+corresponding index range of the array (see Ada 2012 RM 4.1.1(7)).

-For every such run-time check (including bounded errors) a corresponding
+For every such run-time check a corresponding obligation to prove that the error
-obligation to prove that the error condition cannot be true is introduced.
+condition cannot be true is introduced.
+In particular, this rule applies to the
-In particular, this rule applies to the run-time checks associated with any
+run-time checks associated with any assertion (see Ada 2012 RM (11.4.2));
-assertion (see Ada 2012 RM (11.4.2)); the one exception to this rule is pragma
+the one exception to this rule is pragma
 ``Assume`` (see :ref:`pragma_assume`).

 In addition, the generation of proof obligations is unaffected by the